laravel/cashier-stripe/readme.md

 ## Running Cashier's Tests

-You will need to set the Stripe Secret env variable before your `vendor/bin/phpunit` call in order to run the Cashier tests:
+You will need to set the Stripe **Testing** Secret env variable before your `vendor/bin/phpunit` call in order to run the Cashier tests:

     STRIPE_SECRET=<your Stripe secret> vendor/bin/phpunit